adamjhc/stream-vertex-cover/dissertation/report/report.md

 ## Introduction

 > Remember your readers, especially your 2nd marker might have no knowledge of the topic of your project.
 The introduction is your chance to tell them what your project is about.
 What is the topic of your project?
 What are the problems?
 Why is it important?
 In the introduction you are trying, at a high-level to give the reader an idea of these issues.
 Convince them that your project is something interesting that's worth working on.

-Parameterized Vertex Cover in Streaming.
-That is the problem.

-When you think of streaming, Netflix may be the first thought that comes to mind.
-But Film and TV isn't the only thing that streaming can be used for.
-Streaming is now quite widely used in the enterprise space for real-time data.
-Where data is being reported from sensors in a system for use in monitoring.
-Streaming is also used in many systems for logging purposes.
-Actions that users make in a system need to be tracked for analytics so whenever they make an action an event log is created and sent to a stream of all the other users' actions.
-These can be then aggregated very quickly and efficiently to gain actual insight from.

-Non-parameterized/classical TIME : 1960s

-parameterized TIME : 1990s

-Non-parameterized SPACE :2000s

-parameterized SPACE :2015

----

-My supervisor Rajesh Chitnis had previously been researching the problem of parameterized vertex cover.
-I found that none of the algorithms he talked about had ever been put into practice, only ever written theoretically.

-## Motivation
+>
 > - What is the general problem?
 > - Why is it worth working on?
 > - Who else as worked on this problem?
 > - What did they find?
 > - Given this, what is the specific problem you will solve?

+> The problem - basically first bit of presentation

+Parameterized Vertex Cover in Streaming.
+That is the problem.

+> Vertex Cover
+>
+> This paper considers the parameterized Vertex Cover problem, abbreviated VC henceforth: given a graph G and a parameter k, decide if G has a vertex cover of at most k vertices.
+This problem was amongst the first few problems that were shown to be NP-hard [14].
+In addition, the problem has been a central problem in the study of parameterized algorithms [11], and has applications in areas such as computational biochemistry and biology [6].

 Vertex cover is a classical problem which has found many use cases.
-Here's a typical example.
 Imagine a heavily connected road network in a city.
 The city council wants to figure out the most cost effective placement of cameras so that they are able to see every road (assume the cameras can see 360$^\circ$).
 The way of calculating this mathematically would be as a vertex cover of a graph where each intersection was a node and each road between them is an edge.
 For cities nowadays, this graph can be too big to compute using traditional methods.
 So we need updated methods to handle this.
+The city now realises that they only have a certain number of cameras they're able to put up, $k$ cameras.
+The city decides the project won't be worth the investment if they're not able to cover the entire city.
+This is now the vertex cover problem.
+The city doesn't care for any solution that exceeds their budget of $k$ cameras.

+Graph Theory as a field of study is about understanding these abstract ideas and then being able to apply them to real life scenarios.
+A graph is just a model for objects and the relationships between them.
+This has many more applications than just city road networks, applications have been found in many other physical and social sciences, from quantum field theory to lexical semantics.

+> Parameterization?
+>
+> - Non-parameterized/classical TIME : 1960s
+> - parameterized TIME : 1990s
+> - Non-parameterized SPACE :2000s
+> - parameterized SPACE :2015

+Time complexity has been at the forefront of algorithmic research for decades, ever since the discipline took off in the 1960s.
+At this time, we were more interested in whether a problem was tractable or not than how much memory it would take up.
+It wasn't until around the turn of the century did research into space complexity work it's way up.
+This was in time with the rise in size of datasets.
+We were entering the information age and suddenly space was a factor in whether a computer would be able to run an algorithm or not.
+Parameterization complexity

+> The streaming model

+For most people when think think of streaming, video streaming will be the first thought that comes to mind.
+But Film and TV isn't the only thing that streaming can be used for.
+Streaming is now quite widely used in the enterprise space for real-time data.
+Where data is being reported from sensors in a system for use in monitoring.
+Streaming is also used in many systems for logging purposes.
+Actions that users make in a system need to be tracked for analytics so whenever they make an action an event log is created and sent to a stream of all the other users' actions.
+These can be then aggregated very quickly and efficiently to gain actual insight from.

+---

+> My supervisor Rajesh Chitnis had previously been researching the problem of parameterized vertex cover.
+I found that none of the algorithms he talked about had ever been put into practice, only ever written theoretically.

+In the past, streaming algorithms had always interested us but we lacked a specific area to be able to begin learning as the topic is very broad.
+This is when the area of graph theory was brought to us by our supervisor.
+This project gave us the platform to be able to spend time learning about streaming algorithms and frameworks.

 ## Background